Adaptive robust estimation in sparse vector model

 In this paper, we study estimation of the three objects $\bt$, $\|\boldsymbol{\t}\|_2$, and $\s^2$ in the following two settings. \begin{itemize}

-\item[(a)] {\it The distribution of $\xi_i$ and the noise level $\s$ are both unknown.} This is the main setting of our interest.
+\item[(a)] {\it The distribution of $\xi_i$ and the noise level $\s$ are both unknown.} This is our main setting of interest.
 For the unknown distribution of $\xi_i$, we consider two types of assumptions.
 Either $P_\xi$ belongs to a class $\mathcal{G}_{a,\tau}$, \ie for some $a,\tau>0$,

 which includes for example sub-Gaussian distributions ($a=2$), or to a class of distributions with polynomially decaying tails $\mathcal{P}_{a,\tau}$, \ie for some $\tau>0$ and $a\ge 2$,

 We propose estimators of $\bt$, $\|\boldsymbol{\t}\|_2$, and $\s^2$ that are optimal in non-asymptotic minimax sense on these classes of distributions and the sparsity class $\Theta_s$.
 We establish the corresponding non-asymptotic minimax rates.
 They are given in the second and third columns of Table~1.
 We also provide the minimax optimal estimators.